 Guardian of a Juvenile Dependent Minor Child

 A California Dependency Court may declare that the parents of a minor child pose a danger and that a guardian needs to be appointed.
-A California juvenile guardianship can occur in six, twelve, or eighteen months after a minor child has been removed from the parents’ home.
+A juvenile guardianship can occur in six, twelve, or eighteen months after a minor child has been removed from the parents’ home.

 During the interim period, a California child welfare agency will prepare a permanent plan and the California Juvenile Court will prepare an individual permanent report for the minor child.
 If the California Juvenile Court determines the child cannot return safely to the parents, an adoption, guardianship, or long-term foster care plan will be established.

 The parents, minor child’s other relatives, foster parent, and other interested party may qualify for a guardianship and may attend the hearings to argue why they believe they should be granted a juvenile guardianship of the minor child.
-The minor child may even testify during the hearing to state which parent they believe is the best for a California juvenile guardianship.
+The minor child may even testify during the hearing to state which parent they believe is the best for a guardianship.

-A California juvenile guardianship requires an in-home inspection of the guardian’s home which is done by the child welfare agency.
+A juvenile guardianship requires an in-home inspection of the guardian’s home which is done by the child welfare agency.
 Additionally, the guardian will likely have to meet with the judge who made the decision, and still qualify for guardianship after other interested parties and the parents have given their opinions.
-However, once the juvenile guardianship hearing is underway, a parent or interested parties my not contest the issue any further.
+However, once the guardianship hearing is underway, a parent or interested parties my not contest the issue any further.

-Removal of California Juvenile Guardianship
+Termination of Guardianship

 CALL NOW TO MAKE AN APPOINTMENT FOR A FREE CONSULTATION